stax-labs/terraform-provider-stax/docs/data-sources/groups.md

 ### Optional

 - `filters` (Attributes) (see [below for nested schema](#nestedatt--filters))
-- `id` (String) Account identifier used to select an account, this takes precedence over filters
+- `id` (String) Group identifier used to select an group, this takes precedence over filters

 ### Read-Only